Crack IELTS with Confidence & Global Readiness

 Under what circumstances will my registration be canceled or changed without my consent?

-What types of scores will I receive after taking the TOEFL?
+What types of scores will I receive after taking the IELTS?

-What is considered a 'good' score on the TOEFL?
+What is considered a 'good' score on the IELTS?

-Do all universities in English-speaking countries accept the TOEFL?
+Do all universities in English-speaking countries accept the IELTS?

-What are some of the other purposes for which the TOEFL is accepted?
+What are some of the other purposes for which the IELTS is accepted?

 Is the PBT (Paper-Based Test) easier than the iBT (Internet-Based Test)?